-- MRI/CRP classification (MRI+/CRP+; MRI+/CRP-; MRI-/CRP+). - Region (Asia, Eastern Europe, North America, Western Europe)
+- Prior TNF α inhibitor exposure (yes, no), and - Region (Asia, Eastern Europe, North America, Western Europe)

-However, MRI/CRP classification may be dropped from the model in order to achieve model convergence (ie, in case the likelihood maximization algorithm failed to converge).
+However, prior TNF α inhibitor exposure may be dropped from the model in order to achieve model convergence (ie, in case the likelihood maximization algorithm failed to converge).
 If convergence is still not obtained, then region may instead or also be dropped from the model.
 This will be decided at the time of the table creation and clarified in respective table footnotes.
 Finally, in the case of the continuous secondary endpoints of the testing hierarchy, if the reference-based multiple imputation model still does not converge, the analysis will be replaced using LOCF as imputation method (see Section 4.2.1.11)

-The geographic region, and MRI/CRP classification are stratification of the randomization.
+Prior TNF α inhibitor exposure and region are the stratification factors of the randomization.
 In the event that a study participant is stratified in the incorrect stratum (ie, the stratum recorded in the Interactive voice or web Response System (IXRS) differs from the actual stratum the study participant belongs to), the actual stratum will be used for the analysis.
-For actual MRI/CRP stratum, if baseline MRI is missing but an MRI value less than 3 months is available that value will be used.
-If there is no MRI value within 3 months, then the MRI/CRP value will be considered missing.
-This rule does not apply to the Baseline MRI for efficacy endpoints (see Section 3.3)